ebuchmann/demo-project/README.md

 # Demo Project

-This is a demo project that shows GraphQL, React, Jest, Travis CI, and a few other things.
+This is a demo project that shows Typescript, GraphQL, React, Jest, Travis CI, and a few other things.

 ## Running this project